 - Using ‘carbon offsets’ such as planting trees to store carbon to offset any remaining emissions.

-- Improving water quality through reducing sediment and nutrient input into waterways
+- Improved water quality through reduced sediment and nutrient input into waterways

-- Improving biodiversity through the creation of new habitat corridors including supporting habitat for threatened species
+- Improved biodiversity through the creation of new habitat corridors including supporting habitat for threatened species

-- Working with Traditional Owners and supporting employment opportunities to implement revegetation projects
+- Supporting Traditional Owners to implement revegetation projects

 - Yarra Valley Water

 |2022-23||Site preparations and plantings to commence.|